 The hot, dry weather of summer can also bring the threat of wildfires, especially in states like California.
 If you live in an area that’s prone to wildfires, fireproofing your home is a top priority.
 This includes removing anything flammable within the first five feet of your home and maintaining the landscape around your property.
 Any firewood, recyclables and tools should be stored properly and at least five feet from your home.
 Remove dead, dying and diseased vegetation and organic mulch throughout your property that could serve as kindling during a wildfire.
 Separate large trees and shrubs and create clearance around bee and bird habitats.

 Maintaining your home and other critical systems, appliances and electronics is essential to protecting your biggest investment.
-Speak with your insurance agent to help ensure you have the right amount of coverage, which can also save you money.
+Speak with your insurance agent to help ensure you have the right amount of homeowners insurance coverage, which can also save you money.